Njenga111/Real-Estate-Data-Insights-REDI-Project/README.md

 ---
 ### Contact
-For any questions or inquiries, please contact: dominicnjenga@example.com
+For any questions or inquiries, kindly contact: dominicnjenga@example.com

 ---